rabowskyb/amazon-sagemaker-workshop/README.md

 1. To run a code cell, simply click in it, then either click the **Run Cell** button in the notebook's toolbar, or use Control+Enter from your computer's keyboard.

+1. It may take a few seconds to a few minutes for a code cell to run.
+Please run each code cell in order, and only once, to avoid repeated operations.
+For example, running the same training job cell twice might create two training jobs, possibly exceeding your service limits.

 </p></details>

-8. NOTE:  training the model for this example typically takes about 5 minutes.
+<p><strong>NOTE:  training the model for this example typically takes about 5 minutes.</strong></p>

 ## Module 3:  Distributed Training with TensorFlow Notebook